4 Scams to Watch Out for This Black Friday

 • If you have an issue with an ordered item, contact the retailer directly through their site.

-• When shopping on a new site, look for a physical address, a customer service number and text that’s free of spelling errors.
+• When shopping on a new site, look for a physical address, a customer service number and text that’s free of spelling and punctuation errors.

 • Don’t let your heart overrule your head during this busy time of year.
 If a deal looks too good to be true, it probably is.
 Shop with reputable vendors who have a reputation to protect.